tagion/tagion/documents/architecture/Replicator.md

-# Recorder Services
+# Replicator Services

-This services takes care of the Recorder which is a list for DART-CRUD command used to update an Epoch, Undo the DART, DART synchronisation and the Recorder chain.
+This service is responsible for keeping record of the database instructions both to undo, replay and publish the instructions sequantially.